Coffee Table Decor Ideas: 15 Simple Styling Tricks Designers Always Use

 https://www.reddit.com/r/femalelivingspace/comments/1bp02jc/styling_my_new_coffee_table/

-Plants can be your primary decor element if you commit to the idea.
+Plants can totally be your primary decor element if you commit to the idea.
 This organic walnut coffee table shows how greenery creates layers without traditional accessories.

 Hairpin Leg Coffee Table Anchored by Statement Art